Neutral / cushion / high arch

 Updates to Saucony Xodus 6.0 GTX

-- The Saucony Xodus 6.0 GTX offers a new Vibram outsole with enhanced rubber compound for even more traction.
+- The GTX version of the Saucony Xodus 6.0 offers a new Vibram outsole with enhanced rubber compound for even more traction.
 Vibram made the lugs harder in the middle for a more solid grip on a variety of surfaces.

 - Finally, the perimeter lugs are just a little bit more flexible than those in the center for adequate hold on loose or technical trail.
 The total result is a shoe that is an absolute beast on the trail where traction and outsole durability are concerned.